kent-3/liquidity-book/script/lb_secretcli/README.md

-# lb-schema
+# lb-secretcli

-Run this with `cargo run -p lb-schema` from the root directory.
+Run this with `cargo run -p lb-secretcli` from the root directory.